zuozhenggh/learning-library/data-management-library/database/graph/lab100/setup_with_docker.md

     $ <copy>cd oracle-pg/docker/</copy>
     $ <copy>docker-compose up -d</copy>

 It takes some time.
-To check the progress, see Appendix 1.
+To check the progress, see **Appendix 1**.

 Access Graph Visualization.

  - [http://localhost:7007/ui/](http://localhost:7007/ui/)

-Access to Zeppelin and start graph analytics, e.g. [Customer 360 Analysis](,,/lab200/customer_360_analisys.md).
+Access to Zeppelin and start graph analytics, e.g. [Customer 360 Analysis](../lab200/customer_360_analisys.md).

 - [http://localhost:8080/#/](http://localhost:8080/#/)

-To stop, restart, or remove the containers, see Appendix 2.
+To stop, restart, or remove the containers, see **Appendix 2**.

 ### Appendix 1
 To check the progress, see logs.